poliandro/pyroblack/docs/source/intro/install.rst

 -----

-Install Pyrofork
+Install pyroblack
 ----------------

--   The easiest way to install and upgrade Pyrofork to its latest stable version:
+-   The easiest way to install and upgrade pyroblack to its latest stable version:

     .. code-block:: text

-        $ pip3 install -U git+https://github.com/eyMarv/pyrofork.git
+        $ pip3 install -U pyroblack

 -   or, with :doc:`TgCrypto <../topics/speedups>` as extra requirement (recommended):

     .. code-block:: text

-        $ pip3 install -U git+https://github.com/eyMarv/pyrofork.git tgcrypto
+        $ pip3 install -U pyroblack tgcrypto

 Verifying
 ---------

-To verify that Pyrofork is correctly installed, open a Python shell and import it.
+To verify that pyroblack is correctly installed, open a Python shell and import it.
 If no error shows up you are good to go.

 .. parsed-literal::